AGG2017/kobra-unleashed/README.md

 ## Setup the printer

-The easiest way to setup the printer in order to redirect the MQTT URL from AC cloud to your Raspberry Pi URL is by using the tools to generate a custom update.
+The easiest way to setup the printer in order to redirect the MQTT URL from AC cloud to your Raspberry Pi URL is by using the provided set of tools to generate a custom update.
 Prepare a custom update with the option `modify_mqtt` enabled.
 Set the mqtt address as the one of the RPI server static IP.
-Refer to the information how to prepare a custom update...
-TBD
+Refer to the information how to prepare a custom update in [this repository](https://github.com/ultimateshadsform/Anycubic-Kobra-2-Series-Tools).

-It was possible to do it manually by modifying the /app/app executable but from firmware version 3.1.0 we also need to patch the security verification for the source URL and this is no longer easy to be done by editing the app.
+NOTE: It was possible to do it manually by modifying the /app/app executable but from firmware version 3.1.0 we also need to patch the security verification for the source URL and this is no longer easy to be done by editing the app.

+## Possible issues

+TODO